 The Global Savings Groups Conference Series is a biennial conference that engages a large and diverse community of stakeholders.
 The event develops and promotes improved standards of practice, mobilizes knowledge, strengthens partnerships and alliances, and creates opportunities for cross-organizational learning.

-Since 2011, SEEP has been an active contributor to the Global Savings Groups Conference Series.
-Each event in this series has also served as a catalyst to increase the scale, sustainability and impact of Savings Groups in the host country – and region.
+Since 2011, the SEEP Network has been an active contributor to the Global Savings Groups Conference Series.
+Each event in this series has also served as a catalyst to increase the scale, sustainability and impact of Savings Groups in the host country and region.
 SG2015, in Zambia, was the third event in the series and engaged close to 400 participants representing 147 organizations from 44 countries.